wineds/Mechano23-xover/README.md

 For inductors I used "Liquid Nails" and cable ties to secure them to the PCB.
 For all other parts a neutral cure silcone was used to ensure parts don't rattle and buzz on PCB.
 Cable tie holes are 4mm.

 PCB mounting holes are 4.3mm.

+**IMPORTANT - The inductor leads are coated with enamel.
+You will need to scrape/sand the ends of the leads to remove sufficent enamel before soldering.
+A hobby knife and/or sandpaper can be used for this purpose.

 ![1726199938259](https://github.com/user-attachments/assets/5efef5f5-de21-4308-86d9-eea11aac85b1)
 ![Screenshot 2024-09-09 180137](https://github.com/user-attachments/assets/9a18d771-63cb-42e4-88f2-b5b6e177dec3)